 The Proposed Action with its public plazas, walkways, and open space would be an improvement to the streetscape of the study area, compared with the underused land and damaged buildings that currently occupy the Project Site.
 The opening of Fulton and Greenwich Streets through the WTC Site would relate better to the street patterns and block shapes of the subareas to the north, east, and south of the Project Site, and serve to integrate development on the WTC Site into the surrounding area, significantly improving the overall character of the area.

 New open spaces would particularly benefit the neighborhoods within the North of WTC Site, Broadway Corridor, and Greenwich South Corridor subareas, all of which have only limited open spaces.
 All of the open spaces would be immediately accessible from area sidewalks and form a part of the east-west circulation routes between BPC and the area east of Church Street, creating a more cohesive Lower Manhattan.
 The smaller sizes of the blocks on the WTC Site and the expanded block on the Southern Site being used to create an open space would help integrate the Project Site with the built fabric of the Greenwich South Corridor resulting in substantial benefits to neighborhood character.

-As described in Chapter 13A, "Traffic and Parking," traffic levels would increase considerably compared to the future without the Proposed Action as a result of the Memorial, office, and retail developments at the Project Site.
+Traffic levels would increase considerably compared to the future without the Proposed Action as a result of the Memorial, office, and retail developments at the Project Site.
 However, streets such as Broadway, Church Street, and Route 9A are already burdened with high levels of traffic, and mitigation measures would be implemented to relieve some of the increased congestion.
 As a result, the increased levels of traffic throughout the study area may affect neighborhood character, but not at a level that would constitute a significant adverse impact.
 Similarly, while sidewalks would become more congested due to a large increase in pedestrian activity throughout the study area, the increase would not constitute a significant adverse impact.
-Much of this activity would be due to the increase in active and attractive uses at the Project Site and on the surrounding blocks, resulting in an enlivened streetscape and enhanced pedestrian experience.